ALLAN-DIP/baseline-models/README.md

 $ python restore_snapshot.py
 ```

-This will prompt elasticsearch to restore data from the snapshot, which will take around 5 minutes
+This will prompt elasticsearch to restore data from the snapshot in the background, which will take a few minutes